caiosabadin/notes/sass/tutorial.md

 Even though the other way round is not always true, plain CSS is valid SCSS.

-Therefore, Sass syntax may be as simple as:
+Therefore, Sass' syntax may be as simple as:

 ```scss
 selector {